yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_csharp.rst

 429 : Too many request
    * You have have either hit your API or Database limit.
 Please review your account.

-In some cases you may need more control on your filtering or sorting.
+In some cases you may need more control on your filtering or ordering.
 You can optionally provide this criteria in a MongoDB format.

 -----------
 Delete data